fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 ### 🏗️ Model Fine-Tuning

-Notebooks prefixed with LRO_fine_tuning (e.g., LRO_fine_tuning_Phi_01.ipynb) are dedicated to the supervised fine-tuning (SFT) of Large Language Models.
+Notebooks prefixed with LRO_fine_tuning (e.g., LRO_fine_tuning_Phi.ipynb) are dedicated to the supervised fine-tuning (SFT) of Large Language Models.
 These files handle:

 **Optimisation Techniques(LoRA, NEFT):** Setting up Low-Rank Adaptation parameters such as rank ($r$) and alpha.